hindutva/hindutva.github.io/content/main/books/chapekar_autobio.md

 first place, he would not at all have approved of the custom of celebrating the anniversary of his birth as it was tentamount to placing him on en equal footing with God.
 For though he was a most ambitious man, and this was natural, since he who would expose his life to such dangers would do so only for glory, he would not have insisted on being worshipped like God.

-Even his preceptor, Shri Samarth Ramdas, was not considered worthy of being ranked with God.
+Even his preceptor, Shri
+Samarth Ramdas, was not considered worthy of being ranked with God.
 How could then Shivaji, his disciple, at once attain such rank ?
 No jayanti is celebrated in honour of Ramdas.
 Only his punyatith is celebrated.
 A jayanti is celebrated only in commemoration of the incarnation assumed by God at various times.
 It cannot be celebrated in connection with any other event.
-If the custom of celebrating jayantis of men be once introduced, any one will be able to celebrate a jayanti in honour cf any one he likes.
+If the custom of celebrating jayantis of men be once introduced, any one will be able to celebrate a jayanti in honour of any one he likes.
 It will be possible to celebrate a jayanti in honour of even Tilak and Agarkar.

 We, therefore, do not at all like that these wiseacres should, by holding a festival in honour of Shivaji, raise him to the rank of God.
 The first of such festivals was celebrated- in Natus' Garden in Sadashiv Peth.
 We attended the festivities, but were much grieved to see the childishness of our people.
-We could not endure that all people, old and young, should behave in a puerile manner instead of taking such a lesson from Shivaji's
-992life as they ought to have.
+We could not endure that all people, old and young, should behave in a puerile manner instead of taking such a lesson from Shivaji's life as they ought to have.
 My brother, therefore, composed two shloks, which are excellent.
 We learnt them by heart at the opportune moment and recited them at a meeting at which a vehement discussion took place between Jinsiwale and the reformer Bhau.
 These shloks also referred to loqacious men like Jinsiwale and Bhau.

 The shloks recited at the gathering held in honour of Shivaji are as follows :—
-"No one has ever heard of the lofty trees of lipbravery bearing good fruit; kissing a woman's lips in a dream never produced offspring; you may speak, but do not thunder like clouds which give no showers; a woman's counsel, being unaccompanied by prowess, is ridiculed by the world; merely reciting Shivaji's story like a bard does not secure— independence ; it is necessary to be prompt in engaging in desperate enter prises like Shivaji and Baji ; knowing this you goad people take up swords and shields at all events now.
+"No one has ever heard of the lofty trees of lip-bravery bearing good fruit; kissing a woman's lips in a dream never produced offspring; you may speak, but do not thunder like clouds which give no showers;
+a woman's counsel, being unaccompanied by prowess, is ridiculed by the world;
+merely reciting Shivaji's story like a bard does not secure— independence ;
+it is necessary to be prompt in engaging in desperate enter prises like Shivaji and Baji ;
+knowing this you goad people take up swords and shields at all events now.
 Rap your upper arms (like wrestlers) and we shall cutof countless heads of enemies."

 On reading the above shloks some one may ask. " You find fault with others, but what have you yourselves done ? " Many persons privately asked us the above question.
 Considering that if we were asked it in a full assembly it would be incumbent upon us to make our vow known to the